 10. You’ll Know Your Worth

 If you’ve been freelancing and earning for a while, you’ll undoubtedly know your worth.
 Having been doing a job and getting paid handsomely for it is enough validation that you’re great at what you’re doing.
-The only thing you need to do is to keep it up and not to settle for less.
+The only thing you need to do is to keep it up and not settle for less.